s-b-repo/Detailed-nmap-cheatsheet/README.md

 * `-v` increases verbosity

 Running as root (via `sudo`) enables SYN scans and other low-level techniques that are restricted to privileged users.
+Unique Methods — Port Scanning Techniques (Drop‑in)

+This drop‑in segment presents specialized and less common port/protocol scanning techniques suitable for insertion into operational playbooks.
+Each entry is a concise technical summary describing intent, expected behavior, limitations, and operational notes.
+Use only within authorized engagements or controlled laboratory environments.

+## -sS — SYN scan.

+Sends SYN and interprets replies without completing the TCP three‑way handshake.
+Requires raw socket/privileged operation.
+Stealthier than a full connect scan in that it does not complete sessions; detectable by modern detection systems.

+## -sT — TCP connect scan.
+Performs a full TCP connection (three‑way handshake).
+Requires no special privileges but generates full connection logs on the target and is therefore noisier.

+## -sU — UDP scan.

+Probes UDP services (common examples: DNS 53, SNMP 161/162, DHCP 67/68).
+Possible state interpretations: open (service reply), closed (ICMP port unreachable), filtered (ICMP messages indicating filtering), open|filtered (no response).
+Use -sV to send protocol probes when open|filtered states appear; note that -sV increases scan duration substantially.

+## -sY — SCTP INIT scan.
+Probes SCTP endpoints using INIT semantics.
+Behavior differs from TCP; in some deployments INIT failures pass without leaving host logs.

+## -sN, -sF, -sX — Null / FIN / Xmas scans.
+Vary TCP flags (no flags, FIN only, FIN/PSH/URG respectively).
+Rely on RFC‑compliant stacks returning RST for closed ports and silence for open|filtered ports.
+Results are unreliable on many platforms and middleboxes (notably Windows and certain vendor stacks).

+## -sM — Maimon scan.
+Sends FIN+ACK (Maimon pattern).
+Historically effective against BSD variants; many modern TCP/IP stacks treat this pattern as closed for most ports.

+## -sA, -sW — ACK and Window scans.
+Primarily used for firewall and ACL mapping rather than definitive service discovery. -sW attempts to distinguish open vs closed by inspecting RST window values where implementations differ; this method is heuristic and platform dependent.

+## -sI — Idle (zombie) scan.
+ Leverages a third‑party "zombie" host with predictable IPID sequencing to infer port states on the target while obscuring the scanner's origin.
+Requires a reliable zombie candidate (commonly discovered via ipidseq‑style checks) and is sensitive to NAT, asymmetric routing, and intervening middleboxes.

+## --badsum — Bad checksum probe.
+Transmits packets with invalid checksums.
+Endhosts typically discard such packets, but some middleboxes will respond or exhibit behavior that exposes firewall semantics; used for detection of middlebox filtering, not for service enumeration.

+## -sZ — SCTP COOKIE‑ECHO scan ("weird" SCTP scan).
+Sends COOKIE‑ECHO fragments and interprets ABORT responses vs silent drops.
+May pass through some middleboxes that block other probe types.
+Limitation: often cannot reliably distinguish open vs filtered.

+## -sO — IP protocol scan.
+Scans IP protocol numbers (ICMP=1, TCP=6, UDP=17, etc.) rather than TCP/UDP ports.
+Infers support from ICMP unreachable messages and other responses; silence is treated as open|filtered.

+## -b <server> — FTP bounce (bounce scan).
+Attempts to instruct an FTP server to proxy connections to a third‑party host and port.
+Syntax: [<user>:<password>@]<server>[:<port>].
+Most modern FTP servers disable proxy behavior; practical utility is limited.

 ### Scan All TCP Ports